 There Is No Cure

 - There is no medical therapy to treat hydrocephalus.
 The only effective treatments are surgical.

 - While many people are helped by surgery, many more need further operations to stay well.
-Of the over 40,000 hydrocephalus operations performed annually (one every 15 minutes), only 30% are the patient’s first surgery to treat hydrocephalus.
+Of the nearly 40,000 hydrocephalus operations performed annually (one every 15 minutes), only 30% are the patient’s first surgery to treat hydrocephalus.

 - The medical costs for hydrocephalus are over $2 billion per year, yet the National Institutes of Health (NIH) invests less than $8 million per year in hydrocephalus research.

 - A recent study estimates that 700,000 older Americans are living with normal pressure hydrocephalus (NPH).
 This disorder often goes undiagnosed and untreated, with an estimate that up to 80% of cases remain unrecognized.

 - Of the estimated 5.2 million individuals diagnosed with dementia, 5% are believed to actually have NPH, which is treatable.

 - Accurately diagnosing adult hydrocephalus would save Medicare in excess of $184MM over five years.

 - Hydrocephalus also goes undiagnosed and untreated in younger adults, leading to substantial workforce loss and health care costs.

 There Is a Crisis in Access to Care